 As with copyright, the incentive argument here should be suspect.
 People invented long before patents existed and since then people have chosen to invent without seeking patents.
 We can trace early uses of patents to Venice in the mid 1400s; Britain had a fairly well established system by the 1600s.
 That leaves thousands of years of invention, a time that saw such critical breakthroughs as the alphabet, movable type, the wheel, gears [other examples?].
 This is to say nothing of those inventors who more recently chose not to patent their inventions because they saw how that would interrupt the knowledge loop and impose a loss on society.
 These inventors include Jonas Salk, who created the Polio vaccine (others include x rays, penicillin, ether as an anaesthetic, and many more, see ).

 With a Universal Basic Income in place, more people will be able to spend their time inventing without the incentive provided by patent protection.
 Digital technologies will help by reducing the cost of inventing.
 One example of this is the USV portfolio company Science Exchange, which has created a market place for laboratory experiments.
 Let's say you have an idea that requires you to sequence a bunch of genes.
-The fastest Gene sequencing machine to date is the Illumina, which costs $x million to buy.
+The fastest Gene sequencing to date is done by the company Illumina, whose machines costs from $850K-$1M to buy .
 Via Science Exchange, you can access such a machine on a per use basis for just over $1000 .
 Furthermore, the next generation of sequencing machines is already on the way, and these machines will further reduce the cost.
 Here too we see the phenomenon of technological deflation at work.

 A lot of recent legislation has needlessly inflated the cost of innovation.
 In particular, rules around drug testing have made drug discovery prohibitively expensive.
 We have gone too far in the direction of protecting patients during the research process and also of allowing for large medical damage claims.
 As a result, many drugs are either not developed at all or are withdrawn from the market despite their efficacy (for example the vaccine against Lyme disease).